Skip to content

 HackerRank Kindergarten Adventures problem solution

-In this Hackerrank Kindergarten Adventures problem, we have given an array that represents the time that each student needs to complete the drawing. so we need to find the index point where we can start collecting the drawing so a maximum number of students can complete the drawing.
+In this Hackerrank Kindergarten Adventures problem solution, we have given an array that represents the time that each student needs to complete the drawing. so we need to find the index point where we can start collecting the drawing so a maximum number of students can complete the drawing.

 HackerRank Kindergarten Adventures problem solution